dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 > parallel validation of TX10; all succeed

-It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k), because in each iteration, nextValidation is determined by the lowest validation abort.
-However, both the execution and validation loops are logically centrally coordinated.
+It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k), because at the end of each iteration, nextValidation is determined by the lowest validation abort.
+However, the full validation in each iteration of the validation loop is wasteful.

-The first improvement is to get rid of central coordination in phase 2 by having threads *steal* validation tasks.
-Coordinating task-stealing is done using a single synchronization counter `nextValidation` that supports atomic procedures `nextValidation.increment() { oldVal := nextValidation; increment nextValidation; return oldVal } `and `nextValidation.setMin(val) { nextValidation := min(val, nextValidation) }. `
+The first improvement is to replace phase 2 with a parallel task-*stealing* regime, coordinated via a single synchronization counter `nextValidation` that supports atomic procedures `nextValidation.increment() { oldVal := nextValidation; increment nextValidation; return oldVal } `and `nextValidation.setMin(val) { nextValidation := min(val, nextValidation) }. `

-Replacing the above validation-loop in phase 2 with a task-stealing loop results the following strawman scheduler, S-2:
+Replacing the validation-loop in phase 2 with a task-stealing loop results the following strawman scheduler, S-2:

 ## **S-2:**